Setting Trading Goals for 2024

 It would be unrealistic for me to tell you to have zero outcome-based goals in trading; we're all here to make money, right?
 The key is not to be attached to them or hold them as an expectation.
 What can we control in trading?
 Our actions and behaviours.
 This is why I cement in Edge member's minds, that performance, as a measurable metric, should be based on the quality of decisions you make, actions you take, how closely you follow your trading plan, your management of trades and following your non-negotiables you have detailed out.

-a trader are your output, and your output creates the outcome/result.
+Your actions as a trader are your output, and your output creates the outcome/result.
 If you have a strategy with a technical edge and execute the correct actions, the desired result/outcome over a longer period will be obtained.
 Focus on what you can control, your output, and have a general result-based goal, but don’t let it become the driving force of your behaviours.

 All the best,